-a.
-Form HUD-55383 (Self-Certification Form); or

-b.
-A document:

-1) Signed by an employee, agent, or volunteer of a victim service provider, an attorney, or medical professional or a mental health professional (collectively, "professional") from whom the victim has sought assistance relating to domestic violence, dating violence, sexual assault, or stalking, or the effects of abuse:

-2) Signed by the applicant or tenant; and
+- a.
+Form HUD-55383 (Self-Certification Form); or - b.
+A document: - 1) Signed by an employee, agent, or volunteer of a victim service provider, an attorney, or medical professional or a mental health professional (collectively, "professional") from whom the victim has sought assistance relating to domestic violence, dating violence, sexual assault, stalking, or human trafficking, or the effects of abuse: - 2) Signed by the applicant or tenant; and - 3) That specifies, under penalty of perjury, that the professional believes in the occurrence of the incident of domestic violence, dating violence, sexual assault, stalking, or human trafficking that is the ground for protection and remedies under 24 CFR part 5, subpart L, and that the incident meets the applicable definition of domestic violence, dating violence, sexual assault, stalking, or human trafficking under 24 CFR 5.2003; or

-3) That specifies, under penalty of perjury, that the professional believes in the occurrence of the incident of domestic violence, dating violence, sexual assault, or stalking that is the ground for protection and remedies under 24 CFR part 5, subpart L, and that the incident meets the applicable definition of domestic violence, dating violence, sexual assault, or stalking under 24 CFR 5.2003; or c.
-A record of a Federal, State, tribal, territorial or local law enforcement agency, court, or administrative agency; or d.
+- c.
+A record of a Federal, State, tribal, territorial or local law enforcement agency, court, or administrative agency; or - d.
 At the discretion of a covered housing provider, a statement or other evidence provided by the applicant or tenant.